shellspec/shellspec/README.md

 ### Command-based mock

-The command-based mock creates a temporary mock shell script and runs as an external command.
+The (external) command-based mock creates a temporary mock shell script and runs as an external command.
-To accomplish this, a directory for mock commands is included at the beginning of `PATH`.

 This is slow, but there are some advantages over the function-based mock.

-- You can use invalid characters as the shell function name.
+- Can be use invalid characters as the shell function name.
-  - e.g `docker-compose` (It can be defined with bash etc., but invalid as POSIX.)
+  - e.g `docker-compose` (`-` cannot be used as a function name in POSIX)
-- You can use the mock command from an external shell script.
+- Can be invoke a mocked command from an external command (not limited to shell script).

 A command-based mock creates an external shell script with the contents of a `Mock` block, so there are some restrictions.

+- It is not possible to mock shell functions or shell built-in functions.
-- You cannot call shell functions outside the `Mock` block.
+- It is not possible to call shell functions outside the `Mock` block.
-  - Only bash can export and call shell functions with `export -f`.
+  - Exception: Can be called exported (`export -f`) functions. (bash only)
-- To reference a variable outside the `Mock` block, that variable must be exported.
+- To reference variables outside the `Mock` block, they must be exported.
-- `%preserve` directive is required to return a variable from a `Mock` block.
+- To return a variable from a Mock block, you need to use the `%preserve` directive.

 ```sh
 Describe 'command-based mock'